-Andrew Brouwer is a research investigator in the Department of Epidemiology at the University of Michigan.
-He received his BA in mathematics and chemistry and MA in mathematics from the SUNY College at Potsdam (2009) and his MS in environmental science and engineering from Clarkson University (2011), where he lectured briefly in the Department of Mathematics and Statistics.
+Andrew Brouwer is mathematical epidemiologist and modeler.
+He is currently an Assistant Research Scientist in the Department of Epidemiology at the University of Michigan.
+He received his BA in mathematics and chemistry and MA in mathematics from the SUNY College at Potsdam (2009) and his MS in environmental science and engineering from Clarkson University (2011).
 Andrew also earned his MS in applied and interdisciplinary mathematics (2013), MA in statistics (2015), and PhD in applied and interdisciplinary mathematics (2015) at the University of Michigan.
-He was a postdoctoral research fellow in the Department of Epidemiology at the University of Michigan for a year and a half before joining their faculty as a research investigator.
+He was a postdoctoral research fellow in the Department of Epidemiology at the University of Michigan (2015-16) prior to joining the faculty as a research faculty member.